TrueList

 6. The average voice search SERP loads in 4.6 seconds.

-This is one of the voice search facts that confirms a wind of change is blowing in the way people conduct basic search queries.
+This is one of the voice search facts that confirms a wind of change is blowing in the way people search.
 And if marketers want to keep pace with this audio-based interface and the new SEO demands it brings, they should start working on it now because voice search is here to stay.
 Should anyone need any more convincing, note that the 4.6 second SERP load time is faster by a solid 52% compared to that of an average website.

 Stats on Voice Search & Consumer Behavior